microsoft/factored-segmenter/README.md

 }
 ```
 Each tuple member is called a _factor_.
 The subword identity itself ("hydroxychloroquine") is also represented by a factor, which we call the _lemma_, meaning that it is the base form that may be modified by factors (this is inspired by the linguistic term [lemma](https://simple.wikipedia.org/wiki/Lemma_(linguistics)), which is a base form that gets modified by inflections).
+In machine translation, the embedding of the tuple would be formed by composing embedding vectors for each individual factor in the tuple, e.g. by summing or concatenating them.

 A factor has a type and a value.
-While the lemma is a string, `capitalization` is an enumeration with three values, representing three kinds of capitalization: capitalized first letter (beginning of a capitalized word, using the symbol `CAP_INITIAL`), all-caps (`CAP_ALL`), and no capitalized letters at all (a regular all-lowercase word, `CAP_NONE`).
+While the lemma is a string, the `capitalization` factor above is an enumeration with three values, representing three kinds of capitalization: capitalized first letter (beginning of a capitalized word, using the symbol `CAP_INITIAL`), all-caps (`CAP_ALL`), and no capitalized letters at all (a regular all-lowercase word, `CAP_NONE`).
 To represent mixed-case words, e.g. RuPaul, we break them into subwords. `isWordBeginning` is conceptually a boolean, but for simplicity, we give each factor a unique data type, so `isWordBeginning` is an enum with two values, `WORDBEG_YES` and `WORDBEG_NO`.
+Likewise for `isWordEnd`.

 Different lemmas can have different factor sets.
 For example, digits and punctuation cannot be capitalized,
 hence those lemmas not have a capitalization factor.
 However, for a given lemma, the set of factors is always the same.
+The specific set of factors of a lemma is determined from heuristics represented in the FactoredSegmenter code, with some configurability via options.

 For infrequent words or morphological variants, FactoredSegmenter supports subword units.
 A subword unit is used when a word is unseen in the training, or not seen often enough.
-FactoredSegmenter relies on the SentencePiece library for determining suitable subword units.
+FactoredSegmenter relies on the excellent SentencePiece library for determining suitable subword units.

-For example, "hydroxychloroquine" might be rare enough to be represented by subwords, such as "hydro" + "xy" + "chloroquine", it would be represented as a sequence of three tuples:
+For example, "hydroxychloroquine" might be rare enough to be represented by subwords, such as "hydro" + "xy" + "chloroquine".
+It would be represented as a sequence of three tuples:
 ```
 {
     lemma = "hydro",